The Perron-Frobenius theorem for multi-homogeneous mappings: Motivation, overview and notation

 where $\mu\colon \R^n_{++}\times \R^n_{++}\to \R_+$ is the Hilbert metric defined as

-In particular, it is known that for any norm $\norm{\cdot}$ on $\R^n$, the pair $\big(\{\bx\in\R^n_{++}\colon \norm{\bx}=1\},\mu\big)$ forms a complete metric space (see for instance Proposition 4.4 in \cite{Troyanov}, p.82) and so one can use results of fixed point theory to analyze the eigenvectors of $M$.
-This observation was then extended to a wider class of mappings, namely the class of mappings $F\colon\R^n_+\to\R^n_+$ which are positively $p$-homogeneous, order-preserving and leave $\R^n_{++}$ invariant.
-It can then be shown that $p$ is a Lipschitz constant of $F$ with respect to $\mu$ (see for instance Theorem 3.1 in \cite{Bus73}).
-A generalization of this observation can be proved for mappings in $\NB^d$.
-More precisely, if $F\in\NB^d$, $A=\A(F)$ and $\bb\in\R^d_{++}$, then
+In particular, it is known that for any norm $\norm{\cdot}$ on $\R^n$, the pair $\big(\{\bx\in\R^n_{++}\colon \norm{\bx}=1\},\mu\big)$ forms a complete metric space (see for instance Proposition 4.4 in \cite{Troyanov}) and so one can use results of fixed point theory to analyze the eigenvectors of $M$.
+This observation can be extended to a wider class of mappings, namely the class of mappings $F\colon\R^n_+\to\R^n_+$ which are positively $p$-homogeneous, order-preserving and leave $\R^n_{++}$ invariant.
+In fact, for this type of mappings it can then be shown that $p$ is a Lipschitz constant of $F$ with respect to $\mu$ (see for instance Theorem 3.1 in \cite{Bus73}).
+As we will show in Lemma \ref{contract}, a key property of the Perron-Frobenius theory for order-preserving multi-homogeneous mappings is that this property can be generalized to mappings in $\NB^d$.
+More precisely, if $F\in\NB^d$, $A=\A(F)$ and there exists a positive eigenvector $\bb\in\R^d_{++}$ of $A^\top$, then